mahdiwf/loan-prediction/README.md

 Since I want to identify the likelihood of being charged off (bad loan), the Positive class is 'charged off,' and the negative class is 'fully paid.'
 * False Positive = 0 vs. True Positive= 10906.
-The model has zero mistakes in identifying the charged-off.
-It doesn't identify any 'fully paid' as 'charged off.'
+The model has zero mistakes in identifying the charged-off, i.e., it doesn't identify any 'fully paid' as 'charged off.'
 * False Negative= 14 vs. True Negative= 10414.
 Here, the model has missed 'fully paid' by identifying them as 'charged off', but there are only small number (14) compared with the total accounts (10428).